Paul Robinson (Neighbours): Reception

-Paul was placed at number number one on the Huffpost's "35 greatest Neighbours characters of all time" feature.
+Paul was placed at number one on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford branded him as "the lothario of Lassiters", one of soap opera's most married men and "the scoundrel that Neighbours viewers absolutely love to hate."
 He is also labelled "ruthless" and the way he "tramples" on other characters, Beresford gushed that Paul "does it with such relish that you can't help but enjoy his schemes, no matter how extreme."
 Beresford initially thought Paul to be a "pretty quiet, decent young man" until Terry set him off on "the road to villainy".
 He concluded that "Paul has done it all over the years" and the show was unimaginable without him.
 In 2022, Kate Randall from Heat included Paul in the magazine's top ten Neighbours characters of all time feature.
 Randall stated "from ep one, we've loved to hate the Lassiters ladies' man.
 Married six times, ruthless Paul burned down his business, laundered money, became a fugitive, and only started being nice briefly because of a brain tumour."
 Paul was placed second in a poll ran via soap fansite "Back To The Bay", which asked readers to determine the top ten most popular Neighbours characters.
 The Daily Mirror's Susan Knox added that Paul is a "legendary character".
 In a feature profiling the "top 12 iconic Neighbours characters", critic Sheena McGinley of the Irish Independent placed Paulk third on her list.
 She stated that "every soap needs a loveable rogue" like Paul and compared him to the Coronation Street character Mike Baldwin (Johnny Briggs).
 That year, Paul was also featured on a list of "favourite Neighbours characters of all time", which was compiled by Lorna White from Yours magazine.
+In 1993, Donna Hay from What's on TV included Paul in a "marriages made in hell" feature.
+She assessed that Paul "has had it tough.
+His first wife Terry tried to shoot him, then his second wife Gail disappeared to Tasmania and gave birth to triplets.
+Unlucky in love, or what?"